-This tutorial shows how to export products of your commercetools project to a comma separated file (CSV) file via the "Product Export" command on ImpEx to be
+This tutorial shows how to export Products from your Project to a comma-separated values (CSV) file using the "Product exporter" command in ImpEx.

-- imported in another project again, for example from staging project to production project or
+- Imported to another Project, for example from a staging Project to a production Project.

-Let's say we want to export the following products from the commercetools project to a CSV file:
+Let's say we want to export the following Products from a Project to a CSV file:

-The "Product Export" command requires a template that defines which attributes of the Product should be exported.
+The "Product exporter" command requires a template that defines which Product Attributes should be exported.

-Let's assume we define the ProductType "ExportProducts" in the commercetools project that has some attributes that are characteristic for wines:
+Let's assume we set up a ProductType named "ExportProducts" that includes attributes that are characteristic for wines:

-countryattribute of LocalizableEnumType on which values for countries France and Germany are defined in English and German language, because the project shall support both languages.
+countryattribute of AttributeLocalizedEnumType includes values for "France" and "Germany" in the English and German languages, because the Project supports both languages.

 colorattribute we have modeled as localized enum type too with the fixed values

-white, again for values in English and German language.
+white, again for values in the English and German languages.

 flavor attribute has the following settings: